Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/class-and-style-bindings.md

 In contrast, an inline style is a direct, one-off instruction applied to a single element for specific visual properties (e.g., making this one paragraph red)

-On this page you will learn how to:
+You will learn how to:
 - toggle, add, or remove CSS classes on an element conditionally